 6.0 CONCLUSION

-The beat frequency oscillator (BFO) principle is one of the reliable simple and cast effective principles of building a metal detector .though some are paid for these seemingly advantages and they includes.
+The beat frequency oscillator (BFO) principle is one of the reliable simple and cast effective principles of building a metal detector .though some price are paid for these seemingly advantages and they includes.

 (i) Low sensitivity